gcmalloc/epfl-moodle/README.md

 You can also simply download a single course with

-    moodle $username $password $course
+    moodle $username $course

-With $id, the id of the course you want to scrap.
+With $course, the id of the course you want to scrap.

 the course must be a moodle url refering to a course in the form http://moodle.epfl.ch/course/view.php?id=$id

-You can also only specify the username and a prompt will be displayed asking you for the password

-    moodle $username